When Things Take a Dark Turn: Lottery Winners Accused of Murder

 It all started when David won 40,000 pounds from the lottery.
 At the time, David and his wife Sally were estranged but on good terms.
 Things started changing when Sally accused David of blowing the money on drugs and prostitutes.

-Enraged by the accusation, David killed his two sons before attacking Sally with a rolling pin and holding her hostage over five hours.
+Enraged by the accusation, David killed his two sons before attacking Sally with a rolling pin and holding her hostage for over five hours.
 In a potentially drug-fueled rage, he blamed her for everything that had occurred.

 Eventually, Sally managed to escape from the house and get the neighbors involved.
 When the police arrived, however, it was too late.
 The law enforcement professionals found the two dead boys, and they also discovered the body of their father, who had stabbed himself to death with a kitchen knife.